PRO100BYTE/ProjectArcade-Wiki/advanced-features/translations.md

 # Translations

-If you want to help us translate RetroBat in your own language, this page is for you !
+If you want to help us translate ProjectArcade in your own language, this page is for you !

 ## Concepts

-RetroBat uses 2 different components for translations: EmulationStation & RetroBat specific features.
+ProjectArcade uses 2 different components for translations: EmulationStation & ProjectArcade specific features.

 ### EmulationStation

-The EmulationStation part of the translations concerns the main interface of RetroBat, which includes all screens and menus that you see when configuring a joystick, when configuring the system from the main menu (START button) or when configuring core RetroArch core features.
+The EmulationStation part of the translations concerns the main interface of ProjectArcade, which includes all screens and menus that you see when configuring a joystick, when configuring the system from the main menu (START button) or when configuring core RetroArch core features.

-RetroBat shares the same fork of EmulationStation (f.Caruso fork) with Batocera.
+ProjectArcade shares the same fork of EmulationStation (f.Caruso fork) with Batocera.

 In order not to mess up with translation, both project teams have agreed that the translation of core EmulationStation fonctionnalities will be managed by the Batocera project.